 Taking a look at the symbolic meaning of lavender color, also including lilac.
 What is the difference between the two colors?
 Including Hex codes.
 Plus looking into the psychology behind them, do they have psychological influences and what common associations do they have?

-Lavender and Lilac are popular shades or variations of the color purple.
+Lavender and Lilac are popular tints or variations of the color purple.
 Lavender is a light or pale purple with a blue tint.
-Lilac is also a light or pale purple however it has a pink tint to it.
+Lilac is also a light or pale purple, but it has a pink tint to it.

-They’re friendly, often ready and happy to lend a helping hand, agreeable temperament and actively avoids confrontation.
-They’re also open minded, open to suggestions, different ways of thinking and ideas.
+They’re friendly, often ready and happy to lend a helping hand, have an agreeable temperament and actively avoids confrontation.
+They’re also open-minded, open to suggestions, different ways of thinking and ideas.
 This openness can sometimes lead to being indecisive.

-Lavender is more closely linked to intuition and mystery.
-Lavender is inward thinking, not naturally living in the moment, preferring to indulge in day dreaming or deep thing, perhaps spiritual thinking.
-Lavender is fascinated with the unknown and the supernatural.
-If you like lavender you’re also likely to have creative tenancies.
+Lavender color meaning is more closely linked to intuition and mystery.
+Lavender is inward thinking, not naturally living in the moment, preferring to indulge in day dreaming or deep thinking, perhaps spiritual thinking.
+The lavender color is fascinated by the unknown and the supernatural.
+If you like lavender, you’re also likely to have creative tenancies.

 Lilac is more outward thinking, preferring to live in the moment.
-Lilac is also friendly, playful with a stronger focus on people and being social able.
+Lilac is also friendly, playful with a stronger focus on people, generally being more sociable and compassionate.